Understanding End-of-life Care in Australia

 Thoughtfulness and attention to detail are of utmost importance when supporting someone at the end of their life.

-Considerations such as financial and estate planning, talking to other family members, treatment options, and preparing for the absence of this person must be made by the carer.
+Carers must consider financial and estate planning, talking to other family members, treatment options and preparing for the person's absence.

-When faced with the difficult situation of caring for someone at the end of their life, let carers know that help is available.
-There are a wide range of resources available to help them through this difficult process and quell feelings of fear and uncertainty.
+When carers are faced with the difficult situation of caring for someone at the end of their life, let them know that help is available.
+There is a wide range of resources available to help them through this difficult process and quell feelings of fear and uncertainty.

 A carer may be concerned specifically about the everyday tasks that seem unmanageable in the event of looking after someone at the end of their life.
 There are resources available for this, including assistance for: